Tammy Lynn Michaels

 Tammy Lynn Michaels (née Doring), also known by the surname Etheridge from her relationship with Melissa Etheridge, is an American actress.

-Michaels was a regular cast member on The WB's Popular.
+Michaels portrayed mean girl Nicole Julian on The WB's Popular.

 Career

 Michaels developed a passion for acting in junior high school, and after graduating, moved to New York City to pursue it.
-She attended the American Musical and Dramatic Academy and completed three semesters but withdrew from the school before graduation.
+She attended the American Musical and Dramatic Academy in New York and completed three semesters but withdrew from the school before graduation.
 While working as a bartender at a restaurant, she was discovered by Alayne Skylar, a talent scout.

 After moving to Los Angeles, Michaels landed the role of Nicole Julian on Popular.

-In 2002, Michaels guest-starred on the Fox show That '80s Show, followed by a guest appearance in 2004 on the Showtime drama The L Word.
+In 2002, Michaels had a recurring role on the Fox show That '80s Show playing Roger's equally materialistic girlfriend followed by a guest appearance in 2004 on the Showtime drama The L Word.
 In 2005, she played the character Tess on the NBC series Committed.